debezium/debezium-design-documents/gsoc/2026/siddhantcvdi/proposal.md

 COMMIT;
 ```

 This gives the connector a consistent point-in-time view of the entire database for the duration of the snapshot.
-All reads within this transaction see the same version of the data regardless of how long the snapshot takes.

 ### Why rowid Must Be Explicit
-The snapshot query uses `SELECT rowid, *` rather than `SELECT *`.
+We use `SELECT rowid, *` rather than `SELECT *` in the query.
 The rowid is SQLite's internal unique row identifier and is not included in `SELECT *` by default.
-It must be explicitly selected as it is used in WAL Parsing Engine.
+So we have to explicitly select it as it is used in WAL Parsing Engine.

 ### Offset Initialisation
 After the snapshot completes we need to populate the offset context so streaming can resume correctly on restart.